Scholé: (n) Restful learning; leisure.

 True education is "to learn to love what is beautiful" (Plato) to help students form virtue — that is, "rightly-ordered loves" (St. Augustine).

-We’re made to best learn from a place of contemplative rest, and in a world that gives our adolescents anxiety and stress on a spectrum from mild to severe, we find it harder and harder to provide our kids with a restful, rigorous education using modern methods.
+We’re made to best learn from a place of contemplative rest, and in a world that gives our students anxiety and stress on a spectrum from mild to severe, we find it harder and harder to provide our kids with a restful, rigorous education using modern methods.

 There’s a reason the classical approach to education is the longest-running method of learning in recorded history: because it works.
-We want to lead our adolescents into wisdom and virtue through the gifts of the true, the good, and the beautiful, all best understood via restful contemplation.
+We want to lead our students into wisdom and virtue through the gifts of the true, the good, and the beautiful, all best understood via restful contemplation.

 “To do the useful thing, to say the courageous thing, to contemplate the beautiful thing: that is enough for one man’s life.”